Reds vs. Braves Player Props Betting Odds

 Albies Stats

-- Albies enters this game looking to extend his five-game hit streak.
-In his last five games he is batting .333 with a double, two home runs, two walks and six RBI.
+- Albies has picked up at least one hit in six straight games.
+In his last 10 outings he is hitting .381 with three doubles, four home runs, four walks and 11 RBI.

 Albies Recent Games